 After the huge upset of losing their opening game of Rugby World Cup 2015 to Japan, the Springboks had bounced back to win their remaining pool B games and secure a quarter-final against Rugby World Cup 2011 semi-finalists Wales.

-Having traveled around the country to watch the Springboks and enjoyed an unbelievable month with friends, I was quite content not having a ticket for the quarter-final and was planning to watch in a pub.
-My luck was in, though and when a friend offered me a Category D ticket, still expensive but the cheapest going at £95, I simply couldn’t refuse.
-The Springboks were in a World Cup quarter-final at Twickenham!
+Despite having traveled around the country to watch the Springboks and enjoyed an unbelievable month with friends, I was bitterly disappointed I hadn’t been able to find a ticket for the quarter-final and was planning to watch in a pub.
+My luck was in, though when a friend offered me a Category D ticket at the last minute – I snapped it up and was off to Twickenham to watch the Springboks in a World Cup quarter-final!

-Twickenham is a special place to watch rugby and I had been fortunate to enjoy two Springbok wins their before, once in 2010 and then again last year in 2014.
-As expected, there was an incredible atmosphere inside a full house Twickenham and what a game it was.
+Twickenham is a special place to watch rugby and I had been fortunate to enjoy two Springbok wins there before; once in 2010 and then again last year in 2014.
+As expected, there was an incredible atmosphere inside a packed Twickenham and what a game it was.